Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 No matter where you are in your rowing journey, you’re bound to hear the same verbiage time and time again when it comes to how to use a rowing machine.
 Particularly, that you should push from your legs and lean back with your core before ever using your arms to overtake the movement.
 (Why do you think Orangetheory coaches chant “Legs, Core, Arms” repeatedly through the row block?)
 Anyway, while form is regularly reinstated, something that’s not discussed quite as much is how your shoes play into your form.
 Getting the right rowing shoes can help you optimize your time on the rower.

 After all, with the wrong shoes, your feet won’t feel secure in the foot cradle, and discomfort can lead to poor form—and could even cause your foot to fully slip out mid-row.
 While many athletic shoes exist, few are specifically categorized as shoes for rowing.
 As such, we chatted with a few pros to determine what makes an ideal silhouette for shoes for indoor rowing.
-With their help, we came up with the 11 best shoes for rowing.
+With their help, we found nine of the best shoes for rowing workouts.

 When shopping for the best shoes for Hydrow (or the Peloton Rower, Aviron Rower, or Ergatta Rower), there are a few key characteristics you’ll want to keep in mind.